 The nice thing about the home study courses is that you always have them, and they are a lot cheaper than in-person training.
-I liked the in-person (well, on Zoom), and being forced to do the exercises right then and there.
+I liked the in-person or live & online because I was forced to do the exercises right then and there.

 By Cory Mitchell, CMT